HCharles-Maxwell/Charles-Maxwell/README.md

 This is the personal website of Charles Maxwell.<br />
 This site may contain proprietary information regarding copyright ownership.
 Please treat all contents as confidential and for your eyes only.

-If you have gained entry into this site in error, please contact <a href="mailto:CharlesMaxwell87@gmail.com" target="_blank">The Administrator</a> and exit this site immediately.
-All rights reserved.
+If you have gained entry into this site in error, please contact <a href="mailto:CharlesMaxwell87@gmail.com" target="_blank">The Administrator</a> and exit this site immediately. <br /> All rights reserved.